 - Our Services do not use third-party products to send profile requests and eForms requests to Users.

-Operoo is designed for Adult Users to share electronic medical and consent forms with other Organisations on behalf of themselves, or for Individuals they are responsible for (e.g. their child).
+Operoo is designed for Adult Users to share electronic medical and consent forms with Organisations on behalf of themselves or on behalf of Individuals they are responsible for (e.g. their child).

 A User can only input information on behalf of other adults if they have that Individual’s recorded consent.